Allain18/pol/README.md

 `tau` : Add tau to the stack

-`.` : Take one number from the stack and print it
+`.` : Print the last number of the stack and remove it

-`..` : Take one number from the stack and print it in hex format
+`..` : Print in hexadecimal format the last number of the stack and remove it

-`bin` : Take one number from the stack and print it in binary format
+`bin` : Print in binary format the last number of the stack and remove it

 `s` : Print the stack